Shallow quantum circuit for generating extremely low-entangled approximate state designs: Abstract

 \section{Abstract}

-Random quantum states have various applications in quantum information science.
-In this work, we discover a new ensemble of quantum states that serve as an $\epsilon$-approximate state $t$-design while possessing extremely low entanglement, magic, and coherence.
+Random quantum states have various applications in quantum information science. {W}e discover a new ensemble of quantum states that serve as an $\epsilon$-approximate state $t$-design while possessing extremely low entanglement, magic, and coherence.
 These resources can reach their theoretical lower bounds, $\Omega(\log (t/\epsilon))$, which are also proven in this work.
 This implies that for fixed $t$ and $\epsilon$, entanglement, magic, and coherence do not scale with the system size, i.e., $O(1)$ with respect to the total number of qubits $n$.
 Moreover, we explicitly construct an ancilla-free shallow quantum circuit for generating such states by transforming $k$-qubit approximate state designs into $n$-qubit ones without increasing the support size.
 The depth of such a quantum circuit, $O(t [\log t]^3 \log n \log(1/\epsilon))$, is the most efficient among existing algorithms without ancilla qubits.
 A class of quantum circuits proposed in our work offers reduced cost for classical simulation of random quantum states, leading to potential applications in quantum information processing.
-As a concrete example, we propose classical shadow tomography using an estimator with superpositions between only two states, which improves the runtime of a state certification task by requiring only $O(1)$ measurements and queries.
+As a concrete example, we propose classical shadow tomography using an estimator with superpositions between only two states, {from which almost all quantum states can be efficiently certified} by requiring only $O(1)$ measurements and {classical post-processing time.}